SSARAWAGI05/YouvaPrashikshan/README.md

 ## 📌 Overview

-This project is built under **Theme 2 – Automated Resume Relevance Check System** for **Innomatics Research Labs**.
+This project is built under the theme **Automated Resume Relevance Check System**.

-Every week, the placement team receives **18–20 job requirements** across Hyderabad, Bangalore, Pune, and Delhi NCR.
+Every week, the placement team receives **thousands of job requirements** across Hyderabad, Bangalore, Pune, Delhi NCR and more.
 Each job attracts **hundreds or thousands of applications**.

 Currently, resumes are checked **manually**, which causes:
 - ⏳ **Delays** in shortlisting candidates